morinlab/lymphopedia/BTG1.md

  ## BTG1 Hotspots

 *Q36H* Conditional knock-in mouse models expressing the BTG1 Q36H mutation in B cells have shown that these mutations lead to earlier onset of lymphoma, shorter survival, and dysplastic B cell infiltration into non-lymphoid organs.
-These findings reinforce the role of BTG1 mutations in enhancing lymphoma aggressiveness.<sup>2</sup>
+These findings reinforce the role of BTG1 mutations in enhancing lymphoma aggressiveness.<sup>3</sup>

+*L26P, G66D, and I115V* Have each been shown to be unable to rescue wild-type BTG1 activity in a xenotransplantation model, suggesting that they impair BTG1 function.<sup>2</sup>

 | Chromosome |Coordinate (hg19) | ref>alt | HGVSp |
  | :---:| :---: | :--: | :---: |